 "I'm having a thought that tomorrow's meeting will go badly.
 My body is responding with tension in my shoulders and a fast heartbeat.
 I'm not in danger.
 This is anxiety."

 This technique comes from Cognitive Behavioral Therapy (CBT).
-When you label the experience, you create a small distance between you and the feeling.
+When you label the experience, you create distance between you and the feeling.
 You go from being inside the anxiety to observing it.
+That shift is called cognitive defusion.

 Not sure where to start?